ibexa/documentation-developer/docs/extending/extending_form_builder.md

     You can extend the Form Builder by adding new Form fields or modifying existing ones.
     Form fields are defined in YAML configuration.

-    For example, to create a Country Form field:
+    For example, to create a Country Form field in the "Custom form fields" category, provide the block configuration in `config/packages/ez_platform_form_builder.yaml`:

     ``` yaml
     ez_platform_form_builder:
         fields:
             country:
                 name: Country
-                category: Default
+                category: Custom form fields
                 thumbnail: `/bundles/ezplatformadminui/img/ez-icons.svg#input-line`
                 attributes:
                     label: